"Baba I tried Kamala bhog and failed again!" I called my father after the 2nd attempt at making one of my favorite Bengali desserts.

 It was then I realized my mistake!
 I followed the recipe of my Gurer Roshogolla and tried to make Kamalabhog!
 We then talked for hours.
 Baba was talking about Thamma and her cooking skills.
 He was also remembering several occasions when we used to have "Vien" at home to make Mishti.

 Biyebari, Haluikor Bamun, Vien, Mishti, etc before going further with Kamala Bhog!

-As I was saying their system was very structural back then, I must share the details at least as much as I know.
+As I was saying their system was very structural back then, so I must share the details at least as much as I know.
 A meeting with the family to understand their need was a must.
-There were few delicacies which were almost there in every marriage.
-Roshogolla, Rajbhog, Flavored Rajbhog (Mostly Kamalabhog); Chumchum, Bonde, Pantua, Kalojam, Sondesh, Makha Sondesh, Soktyo Pak Biye Sondesh Dorbesh and Doi along with Kuncho Nimki, Padma Niumki were common.
+There were a few delicacies that were almost there in every marriage.
+Roshogolla, Rajbhog, Flavored Rajbhog (Mostly Kamalabhog); Chumchum, Bonde, Pantua, Kalojam, Sondesh, Makha Sondesh, Soktyo Pak Biye Sondesh Dorbesh, and Doi along with Kuncho Nimki, Padma Niumki were common.
 Once the syrup was ready, the next process was to make Chana and Kheer using the milk.

 Difference between Roshogolla, Rajbhog, and Kamala Bhog!

 The chana was then separated for each item.
 Roshogolla calls for Chana and light syrup while Rajbhog needs Semolina and stuffing along with the light syrup.
 Kamalabhog needed orange flavoring and also color along with the ingredients of Rajbhog!

 ....and then Sodesh, Bonde, Darbesh, Doi, Nimki & Khirmohon!